MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/New-AzureRmStorageAccountKey.md

 # New-AzureRmStorageAccountKey

 ## SYNOPSIS
-Regenerates a storage key for an Azure Storage Account.
+Regenerates a storage key for an Azure Storage account.

 ## SYNTAX